designer-brands/lod/readme.md

 Precommit hook for each commit also runs the above 2 scripts automatically, and if there is any error the commit will be discarded.

+If you are adding a new method, make sure it's exposed in index.js and decide if it should also be included in chain.js.

 When you are done with your changes, update changelog.md.

 Then run the script below to rev up the version.
 Refer to